Hallur20/DatabasesAssignment5/README.md

 </code>
 </pre>

-9-Now we need to infile the xml files to our database table *For the Badges table
+9-Now we need to infile the xml files to our database tables /n *For the Badges table
 ```sql
 load xml local infile 'Badges.xml' into table badges rows identified by '<row>';